SerpentAI/SerpentAI/README.md

 ## Getting Help

-You can ask your questions and get help from the community on [Discord](https://discord.gg/9D5SuxH) in the *#project-serpent-help* public channel.
+You can ask your questions and get help from the community on [Discord](https://discord.gg/9D5SuxH) in the *#serpent-ai-help* public channel.

+## Showcasing your Work

+Have you built something cool using Serpent.AI?
+Want to give the community progress updates?
+Share your repositories and videos in *#serpent-ai-showcase* on [Discord](https://discord.gg/9D5SuxH).

 ![](https://s3.ca-central-1.amazonaws.com/serpent-ai-assets/demo_ymbab.gif)